 For a savory start to the day, you need this eggy tofu quesadilla.
 It’s packed with spinach, red bell pepper, onion, non-dairy cheese, and eggy tofu.
 It tastes like a Denver omelette, but in vegan quesadilla form.

 Plus, I share how to store a cut avocado to keep it from browning.
 (No lemon juice involved!)

 I am prone to food obsessions.
 I get stuck on a dish, and I want to eat it day, after day, after day.

 Take this vegan breakfast eggy tofu quesadilla.
-I made it a week ago, and then I needed it every day after that and for breakfast this morning too.
+I made it a week ago.
+Then I needed it every day after that and for breakfast this morning too.

-It’s melty, salty, and crispy with a side of cool guacamole or salsa.
+It’s melty, salty, and crispy with a side of easy guacamole or salsa.
 This mouthwatering and filling breakfast quesadilla is ready in just ten minutes.